AnotherNote/anote/README.md

 npm run package
 ```

-**note: first install electron and babel and electron-packager and my node is 6.4**
+**Note: Install electron, babel and electron-packager first, and my node is 6.4**

 ### Run from source